State Super Scheme

 Your pension – how to stay informed

-Your PSS pension is designed to help you enjoy a comfortable retirement.
+Your SSS pension is designed to help you enjoy a comfortable retirement.
 To help you make the most of your pension, State Super has produced a comprehensive Pension newsletter which was issued with your annual CPI mailing.
 A copy of the Pension newsletter is also available online.